 Risk Identification Process

-Systematically examine each processing activity for potential privacy harms to individuals.
+Systematically examine each processing activity to identify potential privacy risks and possible harms to individuals.
 Consider both direct impacts like unauthorized disclosure and indirect effects like algorithmic bias.

-Evaluate technical risks from security vulnerabilities, system failures, or inadequate access controls.
+Evaluate technical risks from security vulnerabilities, system failures, or inadequate access controls, including effects on data security and the organization’s overall security posture.
+For APIs and integrations, consider specialized GDPR-compliant API security practices.
 Technical problems often create privacy incidents.

 Assess organizational risks from inadequate policies, insufficient training, or poor oversight.
 Human factors cause many privacy breaches that technical controls could prevent.